Home Page

 "Regarding the Pain of Others" by Susan Sontag (Picador, 2004)

 How do we perceive the images of war from our personal position of men, women, mature or young, educated or not enough, Americans or others, relatives of the victims or strangers?
-No "we" should be taken for granted when the subject is looking at other people's pain, writes Sontag.
-The child killed by bombs is neither a "Palestinian child", nor Bosnian or Jewish.
-The photographs of the starving children of occupied Biafra, published in the late sixties in the London's Sun, were not disturbing images of dying "African" children.
-They were images of children.
-And because they were only children these photographs that circulated the globe aroused one of the biggest and bravest humanitarian actions in history.
+No "we" should be taken for granted, writes Sontag, when the subject is looking at other people's pain.
+The child killed by bombs is neither "Palestinian" child nor "Bosnian" nor "Jewish."
+The photographs of starving children in occupied Biafra, published in the late sixties in the London's Sun, were not disturbing images of dying "African" children.
+For all who saw them, the suffering and death was simply children's.
+And because they were children, without any adjective attached to this word, these photographs, circulating the globe, aroused one of the biggest and bravest humanitarian actions in history.
 As Philip Gourevich wrote recently, the pictures from Biafra helped spread forth the growing wish of the West to find a way to seek honour on the battlefield without having to kill for it.
 1 Thanks to the modern techniques of picturing and image distribution, we are reminded, more and more often, that pain is universal and that evil is real.
 Pictures bring victims' suffering near to us.
 They should make us engaged with the pain of others.

-Sontag's book is an attempt (but not only this) to solve the problem of distance between us and other's pain imprinted on photography or film, or if not to solve it then at least to understand it.
-This is an important and noble task, because in our world of overflow of images and screens, of information chasing the calamity on its heels, we are really threatened to lose our sense of reality, and worse, to lose our sense of sympathy to people who suffer.
-It reminds me Adam Smith, who is remembered today with his theory of "invisible hand" from his book The Wealth of Nations.
-Smith, unfortunately, is less known with his magnus-opus The Theory of Moral Senses where he positioned the sympathy in the center of social gravity.
+Sontag's book is an attempt (but not only this) to solve the problem of distance between us and the pain of others imprinted on photography and film; or if not to solve this distance at least to understand it.
+Such an attempt is important and noble, because in our world of overflow of images and screens, of information chasing the calamity on its heels, we are really threatened to lose our sense of reality, or worse, to lose our sense of sympathy towards the people who suffer.
+I am reminded, now, about Adam Smith, who is popular today only with his theory of the "invisible hand of the market" from his book The Wealth of Nations, and unfortunately less known with his magnus-opus The Theory of Moral Senses where he placed the feeling of sympathy in the center of social gravity.
 Once we lose our sense for sympathy, we lose our humanity.
 In Regarding the Pain of Others, Sontag is alerting us about the dangers of the wearing out of our moral feelings.
-She does not argue that the realities of war and violence must be kept in secret, but she asks when the seeing of images of the other people's pain is ending with moral engagement and action and when the result is apathy and inaction.
+She does not argue that the realities of war and violence must be kept in secret, but she explores this particular and very possible moment when the witness of other people's pain gets so used with atrocity that his moral sense and will to act is overcomed by apathy and inaction.

 The danger of image "oversaturation" is a modern phenomenon.
 It is an inversion.
-In the past, the majority of people did not see the horrors and misery of war, they knew only about war heroism and honour.
-They were unable to take the realities of war seriously.
-We can excuse their naïveté.
-One of the greatest examples of the results from the belligerent state propaganda prising war heroism and sacrifice was the public excitement at the beginning of the First World War.
-In 1914, after nearly hundred years of peace, Europeans did not remember what war is.
-Moreover, they believed that war is good.
-Today the images of violence are everywhere.
-They were behind the vigorous public opposition against the war in Iraq (they played a huge role in anti-war sentiments during the war in Vietnam), but they also help the spread of apathy.
+Until the 19th century, the majority of people did not see the horrors and misery of war, for them the picture of war was romantic, the battelfields were distant in space and in time, war for them was a tale of heroism and honour.
+They were unaware of the terrible reality of war.
+We can excuse their naïveté, they were victims of national propaganda and education.
+One of the greatest examples of the results of state propaganda, prising war as heroism and sacrifice for the good of community, was the public excitement that preceded the beginning of the First World War.
+In 1914, after nearly hundred years of peace, Europeans did not remember what war was.
+Moreover, they were thaught to believe that it is something good.
+Today, the images of military violence are everywhere.
+We know what war is.
+The images incited the vigorous public opposition against the war in Iraq, they played a huge role in anti-war sentiments in the 60s and the war in Vietnam, but they also helped the spread of apathy.
 Today, we are radiated by a constant flow of pictures and visual reports of scenes of bloodshed in the Middle East and Africa, supplemented by the virtual reality of war movies and computer games.
-The overexposure makes us to forget or to want to forget that violence and suffering are real.
+The overexposure makes us, again, to forget or to want to forget that violence and suffering are real.

 A woman from Sarajevo shared her war experiences with Sontag.
 3 She told her that seeing the destruction of nearby Vukovar on the TV, she thought to herself "O, how horrible!" and switched the channel.
 4 Not after long Sarajevo was destroyed by the Serbian army.
 Is it normal to "switch the channel"?
 It is normal in some cases.
 But unfortunately it becomes a normality.
-We can switch the channels because we feel helpless to do something, because we fear, or because our helplessness and fear has grown into apathy.
+We can switch the channels, because we feel helpless to do anything, because we are afraid and disturbed, or just because our helplessness and fear has grown into apathy.

-The constant picturing, showing of an unstoppable war, might teach us of quiet ignorance.
+Constant picturing, showing an unstoppable war, might teach us of quiet, self-imposed ignorance and detachment.
 I remember how angry I was in the very first days of the Gulf of Mexico oilrig disaster.
 I followed the news daily.
-And day after day I heard bad news - reports for growing amount of oil spilled in the ocean, revelations of BP's lies, governmental inaction, and consecutive, unsuccessful attempts to tap the gusher.
-To give my dime for a future green policy I took interviews with oil experts, scientists and environmentalists.
+And day after day I heard repeating bad news - reports for growing amount of oil spilled in the ocean, revelations of BP's lies, governmental inaction, and numerous, unsuccessful attempts to tap the gusher.
 After nearly two and a half months of full emotional engagement, I felt fatigue.
+I was not able to do anything to help, now, I just resigned emotionally.
 The disaster was unstoppable.
-I stop watching and following the news.
-I even stopped being so angry.
-I became like somebody who is concerned with his own survival and life, an ignorant egoist.
-The massive media exposure of unstoppable atrocities might lead to the same capitulation.
+So, in response, I stopped following the news.
+My anger dissipated, replaced by apathy.
+The massive media exposure to reports of unpunished and ceasless atrocities might lead us to moral resignation.

-Images of war have the opposite goal of creating apathy.
-Sontag notices that in the long history of art it is hard to find paintings of suffering from natural causes such as illness or childbirth.
-Depicted in visual art and media suffering is caused mostly by "wrath, divine or human."5 Non-natural suffering is preventable, and because of that, its images have the goal to shock us, to awake our moral feelings.
-Showing atrocities is to invoke indignation and if possible to trigger action against them.
+Sontag noted that in the long history of art we can hardly find paintings of suffering from natural causes such as illness or childbirth.
+Suffering, depicted in the visual art and media, is caused almost always by "wrath, divine or human."5 Non-natural suffering is preventable, and because of that, its images have the aim to shock us, to awake our moral feeling.
+Showing atrocities is to invoke indignation and if possible to trigger action to prevent evil.
 There is a moral appeal in this.
-Sure, there are also temptations the images to be used as propaganda and manipulation, but generally, the visualization of suffering is against evil, it aims to invoke our good, human side.
+Sure, there are also temptations the images to be used as propaganda and manipulation, but generally, the visualization of suffering is against evil, it aims to invoke our good, human side and will.

 Susan Sontag was born in New York City on January 16, 1933, grew up in Tucson, Arizona, and attended high school in Los Angeles.
 She received her B.A. from the College of the University of Chicago and did graduate work in philosophy, literature, and theology at Harvard University and Saint Anne's College, Oxford... | read more |